 There was no shortage of creativity at the Geraldine R. Dodge Poetry Festival 30th anniversary this past weekend.
 The four-day event dominated Newark’s Downtown Arts District where writers, poets and other intellectuals gathered to hear some of their favorite poets both recite their works and discuss the craft.

 The festival, which has been around since 1986, found its home at the New Jersey Performing Arts Center (NJPAC) again this year.
-From Thursday, October 20 until Sunday, October 23, dozens of published poets came out to support the art form they love so much.
+In fact, from Thursday, October 20 until Sunday, October 23, dozens of published poets came out to support the art form they love so much.

-The event offered a diverse schedule, presenting panels on writing, humor, music, peace and even yoga and Tai Chi.
+Additionally, the event offered a diverse schedule, with panels on writing, humor, music, peace and even yoga and Tai Chi.
 Speakers delved into the complex and emotional world of poetry that spreads over a vast number of topics.
-They provided insight into the craft to aid writers, young and old, who use the rhythmic art form as a way of personal—or public—expression.
+Of course, they provided insight into the craft to aid writers, young and old, who use the rhythmic art form as a way of personal—or public—expression.

-Following their presentations, many of the event’s speakers were elated to meet with and sign autographs for their countless admirers.
+Following each panel, many of the event’s speakers were elated to meet with and sign autographs for their countless fans.
 The NJPAC housed a mini Barnes & Noble-sponsored poetry bookstore where fans could purchase their favorite poets’ works.

 “I’ve gone to the festival every year since the first,” said published writer and Rider University professor Roberta Clipper.
 “The festival is inspirational, and the Newark venue gets better every year.”

-The Geraldine R. Dodge Poetry Festival recognizes the importance of this medium in our society and celebrates it biennially in the Garden State.
-Students, teachers, poets and numerous other individuals take advantage of the event’s contributions and accessibility each year.
+The Geraldine R. Dodge Poetry Festival highlights the importance of this medium in our society and celebrates it biennially in the Garden State.
+Students, teachers, poets and many other individuals enjoy the event each year.

 Want to see more highlights from the best New Jersey events?
 Catch up on our recap series, The Best of!